treebeardtech/nbmake-action/README.md

 If you have a virtual environment folder in the directory, you should ignore it, using `--ignore <my_env_directory>`.

+If you would like the command line to wait for the run to complete, returning the status use `--watch`

 ### Setup a virtual environment

 Using a virtual environment is good practice to ensure project dependencies don't affect each other, and to avoid installing everything as modules with the system python.